Migrate to the new MAPI

 To illustrate, let's use the URL responsible for retrieving a product from PIM based on its ID:

-Example URL (Production environment):
+Example of the old URL (Production environment):

 https://mapi.bluestonepim.com/pim/products/{id}